zostay/RakuWAPI/README.md

 3.9 Transfer Encoding
 ---------------------

 This extension is only for HTTP/1.1 protocol connections.
-When the server supporst this extension, it MUST provide a `p6sgix.http11.transfer-encoding` variable listing the transfer encodings the server supports.
+When the server supports this extension, it MUST provide a `p6sgix.http11.transfer-encoding` variable listing the transfer encodings the server supports.

 When the application returns a header named `P6SGIx-Transfer-Encoding` with the name of one of the supported transfer encodings, the server MUST apply that transfer encoding to the message payload.
 If the connection is not HTTP/1.1, the server SHOULD ignore this header.

 ### 3.9.0 Chunked Encoding

 When the server supports and the application requests "chunked" encoding.
-The application server MUST treat each emitted [Str](http://doc.perl6.org/type/Str) or [Blob](http://doc.perl6.org/type/Blob) as a chunk to be encoded according to [RFC7230](http://doc.perl6.org/type/RFC7230).
+The application server MUST treat each emitted [Str](http://doc.perl6.org/type/Str) or [Blob](http://doc.perl6.org/type/Blob) as a chunk to be encoded according to [RFC7230](https://tools.ietf.org/html/draft-ietf-httpbis-p1-messaging).

 ### 3.9.1 Other Encodings